Mary Ann Glendon

-Mary Ann Glendon (born October 7, 1938) is the Learned Hand Professor of Law at Harvard Law School and a former United States Ambassador to the Holy See.
+Mary Ann Glendon (born October 7, 1938) is the Learned Hand Professor of Law Emerita at Harvard Law School and a former United States Ambassador to the Holy See.
 She teaches and writes on bioethics, comparative constitutional law, property, and human rights in international law.

 Early life and education

 Glendon was raised in Dalton, Massachusetts.
 Her father, Martin Glendon, an Irish-Catholic Democrat, was a reporter for the Berkshire Eagle and also chaired the local board of selectmen.

 Glendon received her Bachelor of Arts, J.D., and Master of Comparative Law from the University of Chicago.

-Career
+Legal and Academic Career

-Glendon practiced law in Chicago from 1963 to 1968.
-She became a professor at Boston College Law School in 1968 and began teaching at Harvard Law School in 1987.